Software

 With a headless CMS, the channel and the content are separated.

-So when using a headless CMS for an app, your content is not built-in as a part of the app.
-It’s separate, so when you want to update it, it’s in the CMS.
+Your content is created and stored from inside the headless CCMS and then deployed to your channel via APIs.
+So when using a headless CCMS for an app, your content is not built-in as a part of the app.
+It’s separate, so when you want to update it, it’s in the CCMS.

 For one, you can easily change platforms without losing all your content.
 Let’s say you want to completely scrap your app and start from scratch with the design and functionality.
 With a headless CMS, your content is saved and ready to go when your new app is.